como-hacer-un-servidor-nodejs

 In this example:

-• Making a POST request to /api/users expects a JSON body with the new user’s data.
-This simulated user would be added to a database (simulated here) and a success message along with the new user’s details would be returned.
+• When making a POST request to /api/users, a JSON body with the new user’s data is expected.
+This simulated user would be added to a database (simulated here) and a success message is returned along with the new user’s details.

 • Any other route will result in a “Route not found” message with a 404 status code.